Domestic Violence Awareness Month (October 2015)

 In recognition of Domestic Violence Awareness Month, the National Child Traumatic Stress Network (NCTSN) is offering resources to help educate parents and families, educators, professionals, and policy makers about domestic violence.

-In a recent interview on PBS, Esta Soler from Futures Without Violence reminds us that ‘in the 20 years since the passage of the Violence Against Women Act, we have seen a 64 percent reduction for domestic violence among adult women.
+In an interview on PBS, Esta Soler from Futures Without Violence reminds us that ‘in the 20 years since the passage of the Violence Against Women Act, we have seen a 64 percent reduction for domestic violence among adult women.
 But we’re only really halfway there.”
-According to the 2010 National Intimate Partner and Sexual Violence Survey one in four women will become a victim of domestic violence .
+According to the 2010 National Intimate Partner and Sexual Violence Survey one in four women will become a victim of domestic violence.

 In addition, every year millions of children are exposed to domestic violence.
 Domestic violence incidents affect every person within a home and can have long-lasting negative effects on children's emotional well-being, and social and academic functioning.